Orono man charged, jailed after car crash near Lake Minnetonka kills two passengers

 A group of them walked down to the end of the driveway.
 "We look to our left and we see pretty much every cop in the city [and] fire trucks, ambulance," Elbaba said.

-Blue could not be reached for comment, and no one answered his door at his home on Wednesday.
+Blue could not be reached for comment, and no one answered the door at his home on Wednesday.
 Family and friends of Blue have not returned calls and messages.

 Lives cut short

-While much attention has focused on Motzko's father being head coach of Gopher's men hockey, Schuneman's father also has a deep passion for the sport.
-Tom Schuneman serves as chair of Minnesota Special Hockey board.
+While much attention has focused on Motzko's father, who is head coach of the Gophers men's hockey team, Schuneman's father also has a deep passion for the sport.
+Tom Schuneman serves as chairman of the Minnesota Special Hockey board.

 The adaptive ice hockey program paid tribute to Sam Schuneman, saying that he volunteered for years out on the ice with teams and selling raffle tickets.
 His sister, Maggie Schuneman, is a participant in the program.